rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 In this blog post we're gonna dive into, how one who has zero experience in Web Development can become an **internship ready Web Developer**.

 > **Note:** The resources are going to be opinionated in this post to solve the issue of **abundance of resources**.
 It is an issue because if we are exposed to too many resources we tend to procrastinate

+> Even though this post is opinionated, you can still choose your own resources and swap them with the ones I recommend.
+Because it possible that you don't understand from the one's I have recommended

 We'll first understand the difference between the backend and frontend of a web application, then we'll start by learning the frontend which will include firstly the basics _html_, _css_, and _js_.